-- ▲ Refer to past inspection reports or as-built plans. - ▲ If system reports or drawings are not available, observe the direction of the outlet pipe of the septic tank to determine the general location of the distribution box and drainfield.
+▲ Refer to past inspection reports or as-built plans.

+▲ If system reports or drawings are not available, observe the direction of the outlet pipe of the septic tank to determine the general location of the distribution box and drainfield.
 In some cases, the d-box will have an inspection port at the ground level.

-University of Rhode Island, United States Department of Agriculture and local governments cooperating.
-Cooperative Extension in Rhode Island provides equal opportunities in programs and employment without regard to race, color, national origin, sex, or preference, creed or disability.
-This publication is supported by URI Cooperative Extension.
-It is contribution #3873 of the College of the Environment and Life Sciences, University of Rhode Island with support from the Rhode Island Agricultural Experiment Station.
-Partial funding for this project provided by CSREES, Fund for Rural America #97362005273.
-A plumber's snake can be used to determine the distance from the septic tank to the d-box or drainfield.
+▲ A plumber's snake can be used to determine the distance from the septic tank to the d-box or drainfield.
 Insert the snake at the septic tank outlet and feed the snake into the pipe until the wall of the d-box obstructs it.
 Measure the length of snake.
 In some cases the snake may travel through the d-box and get into a drainfield pipe, making it difficult to determine the distance to the box.